RaiderKnight/RaiderKnight.github.io/CONTRIBUTING.md

 [How to edit/create files for the Remake of LifePlay](https://lifeplay.site/viewtopic.php?p=460)

 For the moment, Raddeck, the project administrator, he's the only one who are in charge of editing the files (more than 1500) and adding contributions to the project.
-When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the #lp-remake-decisions channel.
+When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the &0x23;lp-remake-decisions channel.
 If you have a question around how we do things, check to see if it is documented on [https://discord.gg/d3U9E2wb4Y RaiderKnight Discord server] or [https://raiderknight-mods.fandom.com/wiki/RaiderKnight_Mods_Wiki RaiderKnight Mods Wiki].
 If it is not documented there, please open a new topic on Discord or Github and ask your question.
 <br />
 <br />
 ## Most important rules before joining as an artist, modder or writer